Nexusoft/LLL-TAO/docs/how-to-api.md

 The Nexus API Interface
 -----------------------

 Accessing the Nexus API is a seamless and simple experience.
-You have three options:
+To access the API, you can use one of three options:

 ### Use a web browser with a URL based request:

+Make a GET request with the parameters in the URL as seen below.

 ```
 http://localhost:8080/api/<method>?<key>=<value>&<key1>=<value1>
 ```

+Note that the API DOES NOT yet support URL encoding, so don't use spaces in any of your values otherwise you will run into undefined behavior.

 ### Use a web browser with a POST based request